Skip to content

 Húsafell offers diverse and fascinating hiking trails where dense forests, spectacular ravines, waterfalls, glaciers, fauna and bird life as well as cultural markings making the area so attractive.
 A map with different hiking trails accessible in the area is available at Hotel Húsafell's building and website.
 Húsafell is one of the most popular holday places in Iceland, but recently became defined as a residential area too.
 There are numerous activities around the area that will suit everyone's preferences whether it is hikings, glacier tours or cave exploring, golf. dip in geothermal water and even wild life /animal life observation (different bird and foxes).
 The beginning of hiking trail is at Hotel Húsafell and there is a large information sign below the hotel.
 The routes are: Bæjargil, Oddaleið, Kiðárbotnar, Háifoss, Hraunfossar and Kaldárbotnar.
 About each route: Húsafell-Bæjargil - The hiking trail is a beautiful route where outdoor enthusiasts can enjoy the history of the area, tranquility and views.
 The hiking trail is clearly visible, marked in sections and is a busy route for visitors to Húsafell.
 The Húsafell-Oddaleið hiking trail is a beautiful route where watery rivers make their mark on the hiking trail.
 The route is well clear, marked and a busy route by the visitors of Húsafell.
 The hiking trail of Húsafell - Kaldárbotnar holds magnificent views of Langjökull glacier and Strútur, while the river Geitá lies close to the route.
 You walk along the main road, into Kaldadalsvegur, walk into Húsafellsskógur and back.
 The Húsafell-Kiðárbotnar route runs on the same route as Oddaleið and then enters Húsafells airport and onto the main road.
 The Húsafell-Hraunfossar/Háifoss route runs on the old road, from Húsafell church up to Reyðafellsskógur.
 From there you can cross the highway and onto the roadside, all the way to the parking lot at Hraunfossar.
 A viewing platform at Háifoss can be found in Reyðafellsskógur.
 Hotel Húsafell is the central building in the area where many services are provided, accommodation, restaurant, mini-market, bistro and information center.
 It is also very well known for its high quality standards.
 Area: Húsafell, Borgarbyggð Road number to the starting point: Hálsasveitarvegur (nr.
 518), Borgarbyggð.
 Húsafell.
 Level of Difficulty (blue route): Oddaleið - Easy path Kaldárbotnar - Easy path Hraunfossar - Easy path Háifoss - Challenging Bæjargil - Challenging (even though the path is clear, it can be moderately difficult walking on it.
 Requires basic skills and it for individuals in good walking shape.
 Less than four hours in length.
 Kiðárhlaup - Easy path Length: Oddaleið: 4.3km / 2.67 miles Kaldárbotnar: 10.7km/ 6.64 miles Hraunfossar: 9.3km / 5.77 miles Háifoss: 6km / 3.72 miles Bæjargil: 6.4km / 3.97 miles Kiðárhlaup: 2.5km / 1.55 miles Elevation: Going up Bæjargil is 450 meters /1476,37 feet Marking: Stakes can be found in Oddaleið route and there are markings also on Bæjargil route.
 No stakes on Kaldárbotnar, Hraunfossar and Háifoss routes.
 Duration (approximately): Oddaleið - 2 hours Kaldárbotnar - 3 hours and 30 minutes Hraunfossar - 3 hours and 30 minutes Háifoss - 2 hours and 30 minutes Bæjargil - 2 hours Kiðárhlaup - 1 hour Route type: There are small rocks on most hiking trails, but Oddaleið also has a lava substrate.
 On the way in Bæjargil, there are large rocks that need to be crossed.
 Asphalt substrate is on the way to Kiðárhlaup and Hraunfossar.
 Obstacles on the way: There are steps on most trails except on Kiðárhlaup.
 Services in the area: Hotel Húsafell provides services to guests Illumination: No illumination Season: The hiking trails are open all year round GPS coordinates starting and finishing point: N64°41.9304 W020°52.2730

-Eldborg Crater - walking trail
+Eldborg Crater hiking trail

 Eldborg is a typical crater that rises 60 meters above the surrounding lava and is the largest crater within short fissure.
 The crater is oval, above 100 meters in diameter and 50 meters deep.
 The walls are steep and made of ultra-thin layer of lava.
 Eldborg was declared protected natural monument in 1974.
 The trail up to the crater is diverse.
 Beautiful lava formations can be found on the way while walking.
 From the Crater's top it is possible to contemplate magnificent views in all directions, and specially if there is good weather conditions and good visibility, it is even possible to observe the fjords from the Snæfellsjökull Glacier, all the way to Reykjanes.
 The trail begins in Snorrastaðir's service area, where you can find accommodation along with facilities for groups, all sizes and types.
 The trail is composed with different surfaces but the majority of the trail is on lava substrate.
 When going up the Eldborg's hillside, it is possible to use chains that are available there to assist hikers going up or down.
 Area: Hnappadalur, Borgarbyggð Road number to the starting point: Snæfellsnesvegur (nr.
 54), Snorrastaðir Level of difficulty: Easy, however it should be noted that there are lot of high steps on the way Length: 6.64km / 4.12 miles Elevation: 50-100 meters / 164-328 ft.
 Markings: Little markings on the way Duration: Approx. 1 hour and 27 minutes Route type: Small and large rocks, lava and mulch substrates Obstacles on the way: There are a lot of steps to find on the way / it can be difficult to find the way Services in the area: A toilet is available on the way and trash can be deposited in Snorrastaðir service area Illumination: Part of the route is illuminated, from Snorrastaðir until the beginning of the trail Season: The hiking trail is open all year round GPS coordinates starting- and finishing point: N64°46.4456 W022°18.1262